sjahu/sjahu.github.io/index.md

 ## 👋 Hi
 Welcome to my corner of the Internet.

-Use the links above to get in touch or check out the [blog](/blog) to see what I've been up to.
+Use the links above to get in touch or check out my [blog](/blog) to see what I've been up to.